-This course serves to introduce changing technology and current CAD subjects and software and the computing hardware needed to utilize new products.
-Topics include current trends in how industries use CAD applications, new developments, improvements and progressions within specific CAD applications as well as the necessary hardware.
+CURRENT TOPICS IN CAD (1T, 4E) DDT 237 3 credits PREREQUISITE: DDT 127 and progressions within specific CAD applications as well as the necessary hardware.
 Upon completion, students should be able to use more updated software in a specific CAD application and be more aware of improvements in CAD software and how to apply advancing technology in improving their CAD proficiency.
 (Taught on Demand)